 My jigging muscles were tired after hours of non-productive lifting and cranking.
 I felt bad that I wasn’t contributing to the nabeta pile so I bummed a homemade 2-hook dropper rig from Neil and baited up with shrimp.
 Once I hit bottom I felt a strong tug and cranked what I thought was a whopper of a nabeta to the surface.
 Turned out to be hage and so was the next fish I brought up.
 The guys said I had to go through the hage initiation and thankfully the third fish I brought up was a nabeta.
 At this point we had run out of shrimp and were chunking lizardfish for bait, and I added a couple more nabeta.
 The others were much more effectively adding to the community catch.

 Out of cut bait and an hr left to fish, we worked our way back towards our launch spot.
 Capt Braiden stopped in the general area where we caught the ulua last year.
 He must’ve dialed it in perfectly because the first drop of the 2 oz Ahi USA Live Deception in Green Mackeral (last year’s magic lure) got walloped a few lifts off the bottom.
 It felt awesome to have something bend the rod and pull drag.
 I babied it a bit since it would be my first jig fish of the day if landed, and it took me around the stern.
 It came up very shiny and Neil expertly netted it.
 Kagami papio/ulua, the first jig fish I caught last year too!
 This one was smaller than last year’s and the guys decided it was too beautiful to kill.
 We tagged the 20.5 inch (FL) kagami and set it free.
+Erik blended my chest cam’s footage and his stick cam to create this beautiful video.

 The guys were pumped and Jeremy dropped down a frozen oama Braiden’s wife had caught the year before.
 It got inhaled and he calmly battled a stronger fish than the kagami I had just released.
 After a series of powerful runs a larger, slightly less shiny fish surfaced.
 21.5 inch (FL) white papio/ulua.
 That one was headed to Capt Wes’ smoker.